-The last 18-months has seen several cyber-attacks and cyber-crimes taking down critical networks and affecting organizations across the globe.
-As organizations develop cyber-security strategies and attempt to mitigate risk, it is vital to ensure that processes are in place to recover, should an attack strike.
+The last 18-months has seen several cyber-attacks and cyber-crimes taking down critical networks and affecting organisations across the globe.
+As organisations develop cyber-security strategies and attempt to mitigate risk, it is vital to ensure that processes are in place to recover, should an attack strike.

 “Cyber-crime is simply any criminal activity that occurs by means of computers or the internet.”